ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 ### Understanding image tags
 {: #logdna_agent_image_kube_tags}

-The tag that is associated to a LogDNA image indicates whether the logging agent is automatically updated.
+The tag that is associated to a logging image indicates whether the logging agent is automatically updated.
 {: important}

 A tag consists of multiple parts: